MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 - Go to the Onboarding Buddy template in AppSource and select **Get it now**.
 - Select the environment that you want to install the template into.
 - Agree to the Terms and Privacy Statements by checking the boxes.
 - Select **Install**.
-You'll be taken to a screen where you can view the installation status.
+You're taken to a screen where you can view the installation status.
 Once the installation is complete, the status updates to *Installed*.

 > [!TIP]
 > You can log your questions and get support for the Onboarding Buddy template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.